Associate automated tests with test cases

-Check your test project into a VSTS or Team Foundation Server (TFS) repository.
+Check your test project into an Azure DevOps or Team Foundation Server (TFS) repository.

 Create a build pipeline for your project, ensuring that it contains the automated test.
 What are the differences if I am still using a XAML build?

-Use Visual Studio Enterprise, Visual Studio Professional, or Visual Studio Test Professional to associate the automated test with a test case as shown below.
+Use Visual Studio Enterprise or Professional 2017 or a later version to associate the automated test with a test case as shown below.
 The test case must have been added to a test plan that uses the build you just defined.

-If you are using Team Foundation Build and Release Management in VSTS or TFS (not a XAML build), you can run associated tests in the Build and Release pipeline by using the Visual Studio Test task.
-You cannot run tests on-demand using Microsoft Test Manager (MTM) unless you are using a XAML build.
+If you are using the build and release services in Azure DevOps or TFS (not a XAML build), you can run associated tests in the build and release pipelines by using the Visual Studio Test task.
+You cannot run tests on-demand using Microsoft Test Manager unless you are using a XAML build.